anigrams-productions/yuri-game-jam-2021/Game Design/Characters/The Matchmaker Backstory.md

 They start to realize that wishes and apologies will never be enough.
 Frustration and hard feelings build between them, until the other woman finally gives up on their relationship and leaves.
 The house is eerily quiet and empty without her.

-The main character is alone now.
+The Matchmaker is alone now.
 Just the way it should be.